 Her extensive clinical experience, scholarly work, and interdisciplinary collaboration inform the development of life care plans that are evidence-based, practical, developmentally grounded, and defensible.

+Have a pediatric catastrophic injury case?
 Early involvement of a pediatric-trained occupational therapist certified life care planner helps ensure future care projections are clinically accurate and defensible.
 Contact Turning Point Life Care Planning to discuss expert support.